latxh/latxh/README.md

 I'm a Computer Science student at the University of Toronto, passionate about data, design and entrepreneurship.
 You can see some of my projects below or visit my website to learn more about me -- <a href="https://latchman.ca/" target="_blank">latchman.ca</a>

-- ⚡ Excited to be returning to Microsoft next summer and contribute to the future of Windows
+- ⚡ Excited to return to Microsoft next summer and contribute to the future of Windows
 - 🔨 Making online registration simple for thousands of dancers at Cayendo
 - 📚 Rereading book five of The Tapestry Series: The Red Winter
 - 📬 The best way to get in touch is by <a href="https://www.linkedin.com/in/brian-latchman/" target="_blank">direct messaging</a> me, or <a href="mailto:latxhman@gmail.com">email</a> if you need more words